Aasif-github/Database/mongodb.md

 By regularly practicing and applying these techniques, you’ll gain confidence and mastery over MongoDB queries.

+## How mongodb works internally
+MongoDB's internal architecture is designed to manage large volumes of data, deliver high performance, and scale horizontally across multiple servers.
+Here’s a detailed look at how MongoDB works internally:

+---

+### 1. **Storage Engine**

+   - MongoDB’s underlying storage engine is responsible for handling data storage, retrieval, and management.
+   - **WiredTiger (default)**: As of MongoDB 3.2, WiredTiger is the default storage engine, offering high concurrency, compression, and in-memory caching.
+     - **In-Memory Caching**: WiredTiger maintains a portion of frequently accessed data in memory for faster access.
+     - **Compression**: Data is compressed on disk, reducing storage costs and I/O demands.
+     - **Journaling**: The WiredTiger engine uses journaling to log write operations, which helps in crash recovery by ensuring that recent write operations are not lost.
+   - **MMAPv1 (legacy)**: MMAPv1 was MongoDB’s original storage engine, but it’s deprecated.
+It used memory-mapped files, which made handling large datasets less efficient than WiredTiger.

+---

+### 2. **Data Storage Format (BSON)**

+   - MongoDB stores data in BSON (Binary JSON) format, which extends JSON with additional data types (e.g., dates, binary data) and is optimized for speed.
+   - BSON documents are stored on disk in collections, and each document has a unique identifier (`_id`), which acts as a primary key.
+   - This binary format enables efficient parsing, storage, and retrieval, which is particularly beneficial for handling large documents.

+---

+### 3. **Indexing**

+   - MongoDB uses B-Tree indexes to efficiently search and retrieve data, similar to many relational databases.
+   - Indexes store a portion of the data in a separate data structure, allowing MongoDB to locate documents without scanning the entire collection.
+   - **Types of Indexes**:
+     - **Single Field Index**: An index on a single field, improving search operations on that specific field.
+     - **Compound Index**: An index on multiple fields.
+This is especially useful for multi-field queries.
+     - **Text Index**: Supports text search capabilities.
+     - **Geospatial Index**: Allows queries based on location data (e.g., latitude and longitude).
+     - **Wildcard Index**: Indexes all fields within documents, ideal for dynamic schemas.

+---

+### 4. **Query Execution**

+   - MongoDB processes queries by breaking them down into stages, each performing a specific operation.
+   - **Query Planner**: The query planner generates possible query plans and evaluates them to determine the most efficient one based on available indexes and the data distribution.
+   - **Execution Engine**: Executes the chosen query plan.
+For example, if an index is available, MongoDB will use it to optimize the query.
+   - **Explain Plan**: Developers can use `.explain()` to view how MongoDB executed a query, including details on which indexes were used and the query’s performance.

+---

+### 5. **Aggregation Framework**

+   - MongoDB’s aggregation framework allows for complex data transformation and analysis in a pipeline format.
+   - **Pipeline**: The aggregation pipeline consists of stages (e.g., `$match`, `$group`, `$project`) where each stage processes data from the previous one.
+   - **Map-Reduce**: MongoDB also supports Map-Reduce, although the aggregation framework is usually preferred due to its performance and ease of use.

+---

+### 6. **Memory Management**

+   - MongoDB relies on both its internal cache (from WiredTiger) and the operating system’s virtual memory.
+   - **Working Set**: MongoDB attempts to keep frequently accessed data (working set) in RAM to minimize disk I/O.
+   - **Page Faults**: If the working set exceeds available memory, MongoDB will experience page faults, where data must be retrieved from disk, impacting performance.

+---

+### 7. **Replication**

+   - MongoDB uses **replica sets** for high availability and data redundancy.
+A replica set consists of:
+     - **Primary Node**: Handles all write operations and distributes data to secondary nodes.
+     - **Secondary Nodes**: Replicate data from the primary, providing failover in case the primary fails.
+   - **Oplog**: MongoDB uses an operations log (oplog) on the primary node to record changes, which secondary nodes use to replicate the primary’s data.
+   - In case of failure, an automatic election promotes a secondary to primary, ensuring continuous operation without manual intervention.

+---

+### 8. **Sharding (Horizontal Scaling)**

+   - MongoDB supports horizontal scaling through **sharding**, which partitions data across multiple servers.
+   - **Shard Key**: A shard key (a field or combination of fields) determines how data is distributed across shards.
+Choosing an appropriate shard key is crucial for performance.
+   - **Mongos Router**: When a sharded cluster is set up, MongoDB uses `mongos` (router) to route queries to the appropriate shards based on the shard key.
+   - **Data Balancing**: MongoDB automatically balances data across shards to avoid data hotspots and ensure even distribution.

+---

+### 9. **Write Concern and Read Concern**

+   - **Write Concern**: Defines the level of acknowledgment requested from MongoDB for write operations.
+This helps control data durability.
+     - **w: 1**: Acknowledgment from the primary only.
+     - **w: "majority"**: Acknowledgment from the majority of nodes, providing stronger durability.
+   - **Read Concern**: Determines the consistency of data returned in read operations.
+     - **"local"**: Reads the data available on the node, without guaranteeing the latest data.
+     - **"majority"**: Ensures the read reflects the majority-committed data, providing more consistency in replicated environments.

+---

+### 10. **Concurrency and Locking**

+   - MongoDB uses a combination of collection-level and document-level locks, ensuring high concurrency.
+   - **Optimistic Concurrency Control**: When updating documents, MongoDB tries to modify them without locking the whole collection, ensuring minimal disruption in high-traffic applications.
+   - **Multi-Version Concurrency Control (MVCC)**: WiredTiger’s MVCC system allows MongoDB to manage multiple document versions, supporting concurrent read and write operations with minimal conflict.

+---

+### 11. **Backup and Recovery**

+   - **Snapshots**: MongoDB provides snapshots (logical backups) and hot backups (physical backups) for data recovery.
+   - **Point-in-Time Recovery**: Using the oplog, MongoDB can restore data to a specific point in time, which is useful for recovering from errors or accidental deletions.

+---

+### 12. **Failover and High Availability**

+   - MongoDB’s replica set architecture provides automatic failover, ensuring minimal downtime.
+If the primary fails, a secondary is elected as the new primary.
+   - **Heartbeat Mechanism**: Each node in the replica set periodically sends a heartbeat to check the status of other nodes.
+If a primary becomes unresponsive, a new primary is automatically elected, ensuring continued availability.

+---

+### Summary

+MongoDB’s architecture prioritizes flexibility, performance, and scalability.
+By combining a distributed, NoSQL approach with advanced features like replication, sharding, and a robust query planner, MongoDB is designed to handle large-scale applications efficiently.
+Understanding these internal workings helps you design and optimize applications that leverage MongoDB’s strengths effectively.

 ## Why we choose mongodb over sql?
 Choosing MongoDB over a SQL-based relational database (like MySQL or PostgreSQL) depends on specific requirements, but here are some of the primary reasons why MongoDB may be preferred: